mathew-star/Python_projects/Password_manger/Readme.md

 ## Introduction

-This Python Password Manager is a command-line application that allows users to securely store, retrieve, and generate passwords.
-It's designed with security in mind and implements industry-standard practices for password hashing and encryption.
-I always find it hard to remember different passwords of my different services,so i tried to make same kind of password for different services.Also I don't change my old password overtime which makes me more vulnerable.
-I created a place where i can store my passwords pairing with their services in a secure way,and i could generate strong passwords and change my passwords overtime,which makes me some what feel safe!
+This Python Password Manager is a command-line application born out of a common struggle: the challenge of managing numerous passwords securely.
+Like many, I found myself reusing similar passwords across different services and rarely updating them, which left me vulnerable to security breaches.
+This project addresses these issues by providing a secure way to store, retrieve, and generate strong, unique passwords for various services.

+Key features include:
+- Secure storage of passwords paired with their corresponding services
+- Strong password generation to encourage unique passwords for each service
+- Easy retrieval of stored passwords
+- Encouragement to regularly update passwords, enhancing overall security

+By implementing industry-standard practices for password hashing and encryption, this tool aims to provide a robust solution for personal password management, making it easier to maintain good password hygiene without compromising on security.

 ## Features